Employers Immigration Guide

 Our Employers Immigration Guide advises employers how to sponsor foreign-born workers for immigration benefits.
-The Guide also instructs employers how to comply with I-9, E-Verify and anti-discrimination laws.
+It also instructs employers how to comply with I-9, E-Verify and anti-discrimination laws and regulations.

 We discuss how to obtain temporary working visas for employees and how to sponsor them for green cards.